Dynamical time and Ashtekar variables for the Husain-Kucha\v{r} model: Introduction

-From a practical point of view, we study the Hamiltonian formulation of these models by relying on the geometric approach to the Hamiltonian description of singular mechanical systems developed by Gotay, Nester and Hinds (GNH) \cite{Gotay1, Gotay2}.
-Although, in many cases, the results obtained by relying on the GNH approach are equivalent to those obtained by using the methods developed by Dirac for this same purpose \cite{nosdirac}, there are some differences between them.
+Although, in many cases, the results found by using the GNH method are equivalent to those obtained by relying on the ideas developed by Dirac for this same purpose \cite{nosdirac}, there are some differences.
 Some of them are quite obvious; for instance, the Hamiltonian formulations found by using Dirac's ``algorithm'' all live in the full phase space of the mechanical model (or field theory) in question.
 In contrast, those obtained using the GNH method live directly on the so-called \textit{primary constraint submanifold} $\mathsf{M}_0$.
 This implies that the symplectic form in Dirac's approach is the canonical one $\Omega$, whereas that relevant for the GNH formulation is the pullback of $\Omega$ onto $\mathsf{M}_0$, which may be degenerate.
 Despite this last apparent difficulty, the results obtained by using the GNH method can be quite useful and illuminating.
-For instance, it has been recently shown \cite{BarberoG:2023qih} how the Ashtekar formulation for Euclidean GR can be derived from the self-dual action \cite{Samuel:1987td,Jacobson:1987yw} \textit{without relying on any gauge fixing}.
+For instance, it has been recently shown \cite{BarberoG:2023qih} how the Ashtekar formulation for Euclidean GR can be derived in a clean way from the self-dual action \cite{Samuel:1987td,Jacobson:1987yw} \textit{without relying on any gauge fixing}.
 This fact is difficult (though not impossible) to discover in Dirac's setting precisely because of the need to look at the pullback of $\Omega$ onto $\mathsf{M}_0$.
 Our purpose here is to explore what other interesting facts can be discovered for diff-invariant field theories by following the same philosophy and applying the lessons learned to the study of GR and its quantization.
+From this perspective, and despite the fact that the present paper may appear to be ``too technical'', there is a clear physical motivation behind it: exploit the natural variables naturally suggested by the application of the GNH method to find and understand interesting dynamical features of the dynamics of the models explored here.
+This is, in fact, a general idea that may be fruitful to study other field theories.